 Additionally, tuberculosis screenings are required of all incoming international students.
-Screenings must be performed in the United States (Cross reference Policy No. 400.11 ADMISSION OF INTERNATIONAL STUDENTS).
+Screenings must be performed in the United States.

 HEALTHCARE EDUCATION

 Healthcare professional programs are comprised of diverse career options where individuals provide health care and support for the public.
 All programs require individuals to embrace and maintain high moral and ethical values and demonstrate professionalism.
 All candidates seeking enrollment in a healthcare program are required to complete admission criteria and submit fingerprints for criminal history background checks.
 Completion of requirements does not guarantee admission to a healthcare program.